 infectious tuberculosis; and 2.
 The employee develops chronic respiratory symptoms of

 three weeks' duration.
-D. Employees suspected of having tuberculosis in a
+D. Employees suspected of having tuberculosis in a communicable

-Health Regulations for Disease Reporting and Control (12VAC5-90).
+Regulations for Disease Reporting and Control (12VAC5-90).
 F. Documentation of any screening results shall be

 retained in a manner that maintains the confidentiality of information.
 G. The detection, diagnosis, prophylaxis, and treatment